Limp Bizkit: Formation and early years (1994–1996)

 While growing up in Gastonia, North Carolina, Fred Durst took an interest in breakdancing, hip hop, punk rock, and heavy metal.
 He began to rap, skate, beatbox, and DJ.

 While mowing lawns and working as a tattoo artist, he developed an idea for a band that combined elements of rock and hip hop.
 Durst played with three other bands: Split 26, Malachi Sage (both of which were unsuccessful), and 10 Foot Shindig, which Durst left to form a new band.
 Durst told Sam Rivers, the bassist for Malachi Sage, "You need to quit this band and start a band with me that's like this: rappin' and rockin'."
-Rivers suggested that his cousin John Otto, who was studying jazz drumming at the Douglas Anderson School of the Arts and playing in local avant garde bands, become the band's drummer.
+Rivers suggested that John Otto, who was studying jazz drumming at the Douglas Anderson School of the Arts and playing in local avant garde bands, become the band's drummer.
 Durst, Rivers, and Otto jammed and wrote three songs together and after brief stints with guitarists Rob Waters and Terry Balsamo, Wes Borland joined as their permanent guitarist.

 Durst named the band Limp Bizkit because he wanted a name that would repel listeners.
 According to Durst, "The name is there to turn people's heads away.
 A lot of people pick up the disc and go, 'Limp Bizkit.
 Oh, they must suck.'
 Those are the people that we don't even want listening to our music."
-Fred said that the band liked corky and corny things and that they didn't take themselves seriously all the time, and thus the name "Limp Bizkit" represented these characteristics and the band as a whole.
+Durst said that the band liked quirky and corny things and that they did not take themselves seriously all the time.
+Thus, the name "Limp Bizkit" represented these characteristics and the band as a whole.
 Other names that were considered by Durst included Gimp Disco, Split Dickslit, Bitch Piglet, and Blood Fart.
 Every record label that showed an interest in the band pressured its members to change its name.
+On an article for The Grand Rapids Press in November 1997, Wes stated "just because they wanted us to do it, we were determined not to change the name.
+We gave them other options, like Funky Moses and the Red Sea Pedestrians, and 600 Pounds of Furious Pig".